 Most likely, you will be able to install a 32 A capable EVSE.
 Your costs will most likely be only the EVSE itself plus wiring it in, with a total cost starting around $2000.
 Note that some manufacturers include the cost of a simple EVSE installation in the price of the car.

-You have won the charging speed jackpot, especially if buying a Zoe, Tesla or BMW i3!
+If you answered ‘Yes’ to question 3 as well, you have won the charging speed jackpot especially if buying a Zoe, Tesla or BMW i3!
 If you answered ‘No’ to either questions 1 or 2, then you are likely to be up for additional work before the EVSE can be installed, or you may need to dial back your expectations for your EV charging speed.
 Here are some of the options.

 The approximate additional cost before installing the EVSE will be $2000 to $2500 including inspection fees.
 Note that you may also need to upgrade the incoming supply to the switchboard to be able to install a 32 A capable EVSE.
 For a simple installation, this can add around $1500 to $2000.
 However, if you have a long underground supply from the street and/or difficult access between the house connection point and the switchboard, costs can escalate very quickly!
 If your home is more than 50 years old and the wiring is pretty much original, you will definitely need a new switchboard and incoming supply.
 Your wiring will also be reaching the end of its life.
 Houses in this age bracket were mostly wired in rubber insulated cables—which by now will be rapidly decomposing!
 Costs will be around $4000 for a new switchboard and upgraded supply, plus the cost of rewiring the house: around $6000 or more, depending on size and complexity.
 Only then will you be able to install your chosen EVSE.

-Your switchboard has no spare slots left For homes less than 20 years old, the switchboard will contain circuit breakers but all the spare spaces may have been taken up over the years as additional circuits and appliances have been added.
+You answered ‘No’ to question 2: Your switchboard has no spare slots left For homes less than 20 years old, the switchboard will contain circuit breakers but all the spare spaces may have been taken up over the years as additional circuits and appliances have been added.
 Your electrician may be able to rearrange the circuit breakers to eliminate one or two or swap older ones to narrower new ones to regain space.
 Or, a new enclosure may need to be added.
-Whichever solution is chosen, additional labor and materials will be required as part of the EVSE installation.
+Whichever solution is chosen, additional labour and materials wil lbe required as part of the EVSE installation.
 Allow an additional $500 for the EVSE installation to cover this.

 Choosing Your EVSE